Palantir Technologies

 Bearish

-- Extreme Valuation Premium: The stock trades at a trailing PE of 259.2x and a forward PE of 68.8x, a massive premium to typical software peers.
-Its Price-to-Sales ratio of 94.1x implies the market is pricing in near-perfect execution of hyper-growth for years, leaving no room for error.
+- Extreme Valuation Premium: The stock trades at a trailing PE of 259.2x and a forward PE of 64.9x, a vast premium to typical software infrastructure peers.
+This valuation leaves zero room for error and makes the stock highly vulnerable to multiple compression.

 PLTR Technical Analysis